Yi-Shi94/AMDM/README.md

 </p>

 ## Implementation of Auto-regressive Motion Diffusion Model (A-MDM)
 We implemented a PyTorch framework for kinematic-based auto-regressive models.
 Our framework supports training and inference for A-MDM.
 Additionally, it offers real-time inpainting and reinforcement learning-based interactive control tasks.
+Feel free to leave any question regarding A-MDM in ISSUE or via my email.

 ## Dataset Preparation
 ### LaFAN1: